JunyangGuo1212/Simple_Visual_Odometry_V1_01/README.md

-# 1D_SLAM_V1_01
+# Simple_Visual_Odometry_V1_01

-The code is based on the RatSLAM, only for study the principle and model of RatSLAM.
+The code is based on the OpenRatSLAM (https://github.com/davidmball/ratslam), only for studying the principle of visual odometry.

-Brain-inspired 1D head direction cells model for visual SLAM
+For further more info http://blog.yufangwen.com/